Twins vs. Giants Player Props Betting Odds

 Buxton Stats

-- Buxton has nine doubles, a triple, nine home runs, 25 walks and 21 RBI (36 total hits).
-He has swiped four bases.
+- Buxton has collected 36 hits with nine doubles, a triple, nine home runs and 25 walks.
+He has driven in 21 runs with four stolen bases.

 Buxton Recent Games